A wealth of exciting Hong Kong events await in July 2017 to quench the heat of the summer months.

 More details at Klook.com

-This is a public holiday and the scope and extent of the celebrations have varied over the years including parades, flag-raising ceremonies, cultural performances, and as in the case to commemorate the 15th Anniversary, a spectacular fireworks extravaganza, so this being also a special anniversary, fireworks will likely be in the programme!
-And all indications point to that, although not officially confirmed yet, LCSD's News Releases hint at the preparations underway.
-So, stay tuned as we will confirm as soon as Fireworks are announced.
+This is a public holiday and the scope and extent of the celebrations have varied over the years including parades, flag-raising ceremonies, cultural performances, and this year being a special Anniversary, a fantastic fireworks display is in the programme!

 "Chinese Opera encapsulates the long history and traditional culture of China.
 The immaculately crafted movements of the hands, the eyes, the body and the feet of the actors are unique to a whole system of Chinese performing arts."